ibwmahin/Gaming_Website/README.md

-# React Animated Portfolio Website
+# React Animated Gaming Website

 This is a fully responsive and animated portfolio website built using React, deployed via GitHub Pages.